gitSuki/deep-learning-chess/README.md

 <h3 align="center">Chess</h3>

   <p align="center">
     A python Chess engine.
-Featuring a playable GUI, move generation & validation, and an AI powered by a Negamax algoritihm with Alpha-Beta Pruning.
     <br />
-    <a href="https://github.com/github_username/repo_name"><strong>Download »</strong></a>
+    Featuring a playable GUI, move generation, and an AI powered by the Negamax algorithm and a supervised Deep Learning Model.
     <br />
     <br />
   </p>